 Find A Great Board + Accessories

 I now bring you the ultimate shopping list for creating your perfect charcuterie board!
 This is a very loose formula that I go by when shopping to create my own appetizer boards for parties, get togethers, etc. Of course, everyone has different tastes, so you may find that you prefer to include more items from a particular category over another.
 You may even want to omit a category all together – it’s completely up to you!
-Personally, I ALWAYS include mini pickles, olives, summer sausage, pepper sausage, brie, some type of cheddar and dried fruit in my charcuterie boards.
+When making charcuterie boards I ALWAYS include mini pickles, olives, summer sausage, pepper sausage, brie, some type of cheddar and dried fruit in my charcuterie boards.
 I also love the mozzarella & salami wraps you can find at the grocery store!
 But that’s just me.
-Look over this list and tell me how you’d build your ideal charcuterie board!
+Look over this list and tell me how you’d make your ideal charcuterie board!

 - MEATS (pick 2-3): Prosciutto, Salami, Speck, Bacon, Mortadella, Cured Sausage